EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/50_how-to-iterate-kv-table.md

 ## Procedure

-Complete the following steps to implement an action that is iterating through the first N `person` objects in `address_table` and prints their first and last names:
+Complete the following steps to implement an action which iterates through the first N `person` objects in `address_table` and prints their first and last names:

 1. Create a new action `iterate`, which takes as an input parameter the number of iterations to be executed.
 2. In the `iterate` action access the instance of `address_table` by declaring a local variable of `address_table` type.